-The most popular method for regulating block creation is through "Proof of Work" (most commonly known as mining).
-In a proof of work system, in order to create a block, users (miners) must supply a proof of performing a sufficient amount of "computational work".
-This is commonly enforced via requiring users to find a solution to a problem which is believed to be computationally hard, in the sense that the best method for solving it is via brute force.

-In Bitcoin, Mining works as follows: A difficulty parameter $D$ is dictated by the protocol.
-Then, miners start guessing binary strings (according to a certain format dictated by the protocol).
-If a miner comes up with a string $s$ (which depends on the previous block and the block content) such that $h(s)<D$ \footnote{In Bitcoin, $h$ is double application of the SHA-256 cryptographic hash function, but the definition extends to any preimage resistant function.}, they get to create the new block.
-Since it is believed that inverting $h$ is hard, it stems that the optimal way of finding such an $s$ is via repeated trial and error.

-Since solving this puzzle takes a measurable amount of computational resources, it holds that with overwhelming probability, miners can only create blocks at a rate which is proportional to the percent of the computational power in the network.
-From this property stems the security guarantee of Bitcoin - As long as no single user controls a majority\footnote{$50\%$ according to Nakamoto in \cite{nakamoto2008bitcoin}, $33\%$ taking into account selfish mining such as \cite{eyal2018majority} etc.} of the computational power in the network, then the probability of inconsistency across users decreases exponentially with the number of blocks created.
+The most popular method for regulating block creation is through "Proof of Work", where miners must perform a sufficient amount of "computational work" (e.g. solving a cryptographic puzzle) in order to create a block.
+This implies that with high probability, miners can only create blocks at a rate which is proportional to their computational power in the network.
+From this property stems the security guarantee of Bitcoin - As long as no single user controls a majority of the computational power in the network, then the probability of inconsistency across users decreases exponentially with the number of blocks created.